dmutikainen/dmutikainen.github.io/_posts/2024-08-06-enhancing-targeting-accuracy.md

 A Confusion Matrix provides us a visual way to understand how our predictions match up against the actual values for those test set observations.

-The below code creates the Confusion Matrix using the *confusion_matrix* functionality from within scikit-learn and then plots it using matplotlib.
+The below code creates the Confusion Matrix using the *confusion_matrix* functionality from scikit-learn and then plots it using matplotlib.

 ```python